magomimmo/modern-cljs/doc/tutorial-19.md

 This tutorial is composed of two parts:

 * Livin' on the edge (Part 1).
-In this part we're going to update the depenendencies of a set of libs and we'll also fix an issue of a lib on which the `modern-cljs` depends on;
+In this part we're going to update the depenendencies of a set of libs which the `modern-cljs` depends on;
 * Surviving guide (Part 2).
 In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a push request is not compatible with our project